Rona Nishliu: 2013–present

 Nishliu was committed to her humanitarian work immediately after Eurovision.
 She became a member of a project called "Bonu cool, mos bjer shpullë" (Be cool, don't slap!), a project that raises gender awareness.
 She released a song especially for this occasion called "Se vetëm zemra flet saktë" (Because only the heart speaks right) which speaks against adolescent gender violence, produced and penned by Rona herself.
 The song is part of a wide public awareness campaign led by the Kosovo Gender Studies Centre.
 It was supported and financed by the European Union.

 On 18 September 2014, Rona Nishliu held a concert in Belgrade, Serbia to promote the Kosovar culture, part of the "Mirëdita, dobar dan" festival.
 She received a standing ovation from the public.

 In 2017, she became a coach on the sixth series of The Voice of Albania.

 Public image

 In Albania, Kosovo, Montenegro and North Macedonia, she is known as a pop singer/musician.
 The audience in Pristina and Tirana know her also as an experimental jazz singer.
 Her interpretation is characterized with nuances of soul music influences as well.
 Her vocal range and interpretative power are her strongest points.

 Philanthropy

-Nishliu is depicted for her humanitarian spirit, taking part in numerous humanitarian concerts for the people in the need.
-While being a student, she organised few Humanitarian Concerts, including the one entitled to help displaced Kosovo Albanian families of Mitrovica living in poverty.
-In 2009 she took place as a guest lecturer in UNDP Kosovo's activity on Awareness Raising on the Importance of Volunteerism for the Youngsters in Vushtrri.
-She is an activist of the National Association of Autism in Kosovo, she is also a Chairperson of the Institute for Sustainability and Development of Youth in Kosovo.
+While a student, Nishliu organised a few humanitarian concerts, including one to help displaced Kosovo Albanian families of Mitrovica living in poverty.
+In 2009, she took place as a guest lecturer in UNDP Kosovo's activity on Awareness Raising on the Importance of Volunteerism for the Youngsters in Vushtrri.
+She is an activist for the National Association of Autism in Kosovo, as well as Chairperson of the Institute for Sustainability and Development of Youth in Kosovo.